 To keep DiamondLobby free to read, this post may contain affiliate links.
 Learn more

-As a result, when I got this mouse, there were two possibilities before I’d even opened the package.
-I was really curious to see if this would be the mouse that swings my opinion more in favor of Zowie products, or if the reverse would be the case.
+I was curious to see if the Zowie S1-C would be the mouse that swings my opinion more in favor of Zowie products, or if the reverse would be the case.

-I’ve tried to provide as much detail as I can in this Zowie S1-C mouse review, so by the end of it, I hope to have helped you to decide if you want to make a purchase.
-With that said, let’s kick things off with the specs.
+I’ve provided as much detail as I can in this Zowie S1-C mouse review, so by the end of it, I hope you know if you want to make a purchase.

-The basics are pretty standard though, with the following key specs:
+The basics of the S1-C are pretty standard, with the following key specs:

 |Size (mm)||Weight||Polling Rate||Sensor||DPI||Cable Type|